 — Erika Diettes

-You can also listen to Erika Diettes talking with Jim Casper about this project in this 7-1/2 minute audio interview recorded at FotoFest in Houston in March 2008.
+You can also listen to Erika Diettes talking with Jim Casper about this project in the 7 1/2 minute audio interview recorded at FotoFest in Houston in March 2008.